conradsoon/tp/docs/UserGuide.md

 <box type="info" icon=":fa-solid-magnifying-glass:">
 Below are some examples on how to use the commands:

-- `addnote 1 This is a sample note for the person.`: Adds a note to the contact at index 1.
+- `addnote 1 "This is a sample note for the person."`: Adds a note to the contact at index 1.
-- `addnote 2 This is another sample note.`: Adds a note to the contact at index 2.
+- `addnote 2 "This is another sample note."`: Adds a note to the contact at index 2.

 </box>